 The Same as Driving Blindfolded

-Sending a text takes a driver’s eyes off the road for five seconds.
+Texting takes a driver’s eyes off the road for five seconds.
 When traveling at 55 miles per hour, that is equivalent to driving the entire length of a football field while blindfolded.
 While no one would attempt to drive the length of a football field while blindfolded, many decide to engage in an activity that is just as blinding—texting while driving.

-Using a smartphone while driving is particularly dangerous because it affects all three levels of attention: visual, manual, and cognitive.
+Using a smart phone while driving is particularly dangerous because it affects all three levels of attention: visual, manual, and cognitive.

 - Visual: Takes a driver’s eyes off the road.